-- To help students acquire knowledge of recent (psychological) theories in the field of reasoning, decision making, problem solving, and (moral) judgement. - To provide an insight into the role of higher cognitive processes have in directing human behaviour; various forms of human reasoning, decision making, problem solving, creativity, etc. - To explore a given topic in the psychology of thought by writing a client consultancy report (group work).
+- To help students acquire knowledge of recent (psychological) theories in the field of reasoning, decision making, problem solving, and (moral) judgement. - To provide an insight into the role higher cognitive processes have in directing human behaviour. - To play with Generative AI as a learning and thinking tool. - To create a measure of creative thinking (group work).